Water and Chronic Diseases

 The season of colds, coughs, and flu.
 Most adults are likely to suffer an average up to four times a year, and children even more frequently.
 Just think of the yearly economic burden through lost workdays - around 3 billion Euros!
 And there is nothing we can do about it.
 Or, is there?

-The runny nose, fever, sore through, etc. are all familiar symptoms of the common cold, an ailment where doctors and pharmaceutical companies have still not made a miracle cure discovery.
+The runny nose, fever, sore through, etc. are all familiar symptoms of the common cold, an ailment for which doctors and pharmaceutical companies have still not made a miracle cure discovery.
 In fact, the over-the-counter drugs available only battle the symptoms, and not the cause.
-The fact of the matter is that little can actually be done once a cold or flu virus sets in, except to ride them out.
+Realistically, little can actually be done once a cold or flu virus sets in, except to ride them out.

 Water is obviously the fluid of choice, but juice, tea and soup broth are also acceptable.
 Water in other forms can be of help too.
 Hot beverages can be soothing to a sore throat and can even help with decongestion.
 Also recommended is gargling salt water, and inhaling moist air, possibly through a humidifier.

 In the way of coughs, drinking the proper amount of water will keep the mucus lining in the lung area thin and lubricated, making it easier to have a productive cough.
-Water will also help loosen phlegm, and just plain soothe an irritated throat.
+Water will also help loosen phlegm and soothe an irritated throat.